gjpelletier/EasyMLR/README.md

 ## Example 2.
 Automatic cross-validated calibration of SVR to analyze diabetes data

-In this example we will use **svr_auto** to automatically calibrate the XGBoost parameters using cross-validation.
+In this example we will use **svr_auto** to automatically optimize the XGBoost hyperparameters using cross-validation.
 The svr_auto function standardizes the X values by default.

 Run the following code:
 ```